 postmarketOS is for Linux enthusiasts.
 For hackers, tinkerers, technical people who are interested in pushing their mobile devices beyond what can be done with the stock operating system: more free software, mainline kernel, getting software updates until the hardware breaks, better privacy, less distracting features, etc.

 The goal is to make postmarketOS usable for non-technical people too, but we are not there yet.
 Usability and most importantly stability issues need to be worked out first.
 If you are looking for an OS that is as usable as iOS or Android, this project is currently not for you.
 You will have the best experience with postmarketOS after taking time to familiarize yourself with how it works, making it your own and contributing to development and/or testing.
+If you want to help us move forward and continue working on these issues, we gladly accept donations.

 What can be done with postmarketOS also depends on the device you are running it on.
 If you are just getting into Linux on Mobile, consider getting a second-hand SDM845 or MSM8916 device.